amilkey1/SMC/README.md

 seed: specify random number seed
   - default is 1

-ambigmissing: treat all ambiguities as missing data
-  - default is true

 theta: specify the population-scaled mutation rate
   - if estimate_theta is set to true, this value will be the starting value for theta